 We provide free classes, newsletters and online courses to educate eligible Georgians so they can live make healthier choices.

-Food Talk: Farmers Market is a modified version of the Food Talk curriculum designed at Farmers Markets across the state.
-Lessons are short to address the unique situations for teaching that are presented at Farmers Markets.
+Food Talk: Farmers Market is a modified version of the Food Talk curriculum designed for Farmers Markets across the state.
+This consists of eight sessions that focus on planning meals on a budget and using locally grown, seasonal produce.

-Food eTalk: Better U is an interactive online version of the Food Talk: Better U.
+Food eTalk: Better U is the online version of the Food Talk: Better U curriculum, teaching participants about small nutrition and physical activity changes you can make to improve your well-being.

-SNAP-Ed's Social Marketing utilizes print media, modern technology, and popular communication channels to provide information designed to educate Georgians and influence voluntary positive behavior changes.
+SNAP-Ed's Social Marketing utilizes print media, and popular online communication channels to provide information designed to educate Georgians and influence voluntary positive behavior changes.
 Social Marketing can be found on:

 PSE interventions often seek to effect an environment (like a grocery store or a school) so that healthy choices are more practical and readily available.
 Healthy Child Care Georgia (HCCG) is a multi-level intervention to help early care and education (ECE) programs improve practices to reduce children’s risk of obesity through a combination of policy changes and direct education for teachers, children, and families.
 ECE programs in Healthy Child Care Georgia are working to make environmental and policy changes related to nutrition and physical activity.
 The teachers in these programs are also implementing a 6-week age-appropriate curriculum to teach nutrition and physical activity to 3- to 5-year-olds, and are involving the families of these children through weekly newsletters and take-home family backpacks.
 The project is currently focused in Clarke County, Georgia.